Skip to main content

 Spiking is a crime that has lasting impacts on those effected.
 We treat it with the seriousness it warrants, and perpetrators will face severe consequences – including actions taken by the university and police.

-- The expectations of all King’s members.
-The King’s Community Charter outlines the behaviour expected of all King’s members, including ensuring that our campuses are a welcoming and healthy environment for all.
-We all play an important role in contributing to a vibrant and safe university community and it’s important that all members of the King’s community take this role seriously.
-The Charter is available online and is shared with students to read and accept when they enrol and re-enrol each year.
+• The expectations of all King’s members.
+The King’s Community outlines the behaviour expected of all King’s members.
+All students and staff have the right to a safe environment – we should all take reasonable care to protect the health and safety of ourselves and others.
+We all play an important role in contributing to a vibrant and safe university community and it’s important all members of the King’s community take this role seriously.
+The Community Charter is available online and is shared with students to read and accept when they enrol and re-enrol each year.

 Working together to tackle these issues